voxmedia/data-projects/vox-central-line-infections/readme.md

 ## License

-The datasets on hospitals and healthcare associated infections are in the public domain as part of the U.S. government's open datasets at medicare.gov.
-Otherwise, the data workflow scripts and resulting central line infection dataset (and its accompanying footnotes list) are licensed as follows:
+The [datasets on hospitals and healthcare associated infections](//github.com/voxmedia/data-projects/tree/master/vox-central-line-infections/downloads) are in the public domain as part of the U.S. government's open datasets at medicare.gov.
+Otherwise, the [data workflow scripts](//github.com/voxmedia/data-projects/tree/master/vox-central-line-infections/scripts) that clean up and merge the datasets are licensed as follows:

 Copyright (c) 2015, Vox Media, Inc. All rights reserved.